Hub and spoke network topology

 The role of each spoke can be to host different types of workloads.
 The spokes also provide a modular approach for repeatable deployments of the same workloads.
 Examples include dev/test, user acceptance testing, staging, and production.

 The spokes can also segregate and enable different groups within your organization.
 An example is Azure DevOps groups.
 Inside a spoke, it's possible to deploy a basic workload or complex multitier workloads with traffic control between the tiers.

 In Azure, every component, whatever the type, is deployed in an Azure subscription.
 The isolation of Azure components in different Azure subscriptions can satisfy the requirements of different lines of business, such as setting up differentiated levels of access and authorization.

 A single hub and spoke implementation can scale up to a large number of spokes.
 But as with every IT system, there are platform limits.
 The hub deployment is bound to a specific Azure subscription, which has restrictions and limits.
 One example is a maximum number of virtual network peerings.
-For more information, see Azure subscription and service limits, quotas, and constraints.
+For more information, see Azure subscription and service limits.

 In cases where limits might be an issue, you can scale up the architecture further by extending the model from a single hub and spoke to a cluster of hubs and spokes.
-You can interconnect multiple hubs in one or more Azure regions by using virtual network peering, Azure ExpressRoute, a virtual WAN, or a site-to-site VPN.
+You can interconnect multiple hubs in one or more Azure regions by using virtual network peering, Azure ExpressRoute, Azure Virtual WAN, or a site-to-site VPN.

 The introduction of multiple hubs increases the cost and management overhead of the system.
 This is only justified by scalability, system limits, or redundancy and regional replication for user performance or disaster recovery.
 In scenarios that require multiple hubs, all the hubs should strive to offer the same set of services for operational ease.